 We've talked a lot about planning an awesome vacation, but road trips—where you take a long car ride and hit many stops on the way—present their own set of challenges (and opportunities).
 Here are a few things you should keep in mind as you plan.

 You know your destination, but deciding on your route and stops can really depend on your travel style.
 HowStuffWorks suggests you make sure everyone is on the same page before you leave to avoid being stuck in a car with unhappy passengers for 8 hours a day, it is important to view more here so that the car is in good conditions to make such a long trip.
-If you have to travel with someone who's style doesn't mesh with yours, consider planning a shorter trip.
+If you have to travel with someone who's style doesn't mesh with yours, consider planning a shorter trip, but you also need to make sure you take everything necessary with you for this trip, and using a PNW waterproof backpack could be useful in this matter.

 You'll save yourself a lot of time and stress if you map out how you're getting to your destination before you leave (obviously).
 These two services can help you plan.